emberjs/guides/source/testing/test-helpers.md

-One of the major issues in testing web applications is that all code is event-driven, therefore has the potential to be asynchronous (ie output can happen out of sequence from input).
+One of the major issues in testing web applications is that all code is event-driven, therefore has the potential to be asynchronous (i.e. output can happen out of sequence from input).
 This has the ramification that code can be executed in any order.